 Pull Priority Queue Hourly Status Report

-But in order to view trends over time, you will want to maintain a Pull Priority Queue Hourly Status Report.
+you will want to use your Pull Priority Queue Hourly Status Report template

 aka Job Tracking Log, or Job Estimate to Actual Tracking